tomjoht/tomjoht.github.io/_posts/2016/6/2016-06-06-extending-markdown-in-jekyll-with-includes.md

 The values for the `map`, `map_name`, and `box_number` get passed into the template.
 Hopefully you can see how these parameters stored in the page's frontmatter populate the HTML code.

 What's cool about this approach is the ability to separate the content from the formatting.
-You don't want users worrying about whether they have the syntax right -- you just want them to supply the right values to a template.
+You don't want your authors worrying about whether they have the syntax right -- you just want them to supply the right values to a template.

 Overall, you can create sophisticated HTML templates and then simply make each custom value a variable that you populate either through an include parameter or frontmatter parameter.